Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a small amount of alcohol or distilled spirits)
 **Duration:** 1 hour

-Bolstering yourself with a necromantic facsimile of life, you gain 1d4 + 4 temporary Hit Points for the duration.
+You gain 2d4 + 4 Temporary Hit Points.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you gain 5 additional temporary Hit Points for each slot level above 1st.
+***Using a Higher-Level Spell Slot.*** You gain 5 additional Temporary Hit Points for each spell slot level above 1.

 ### Feather Fall

 *1st-level Transmutation*

 **Casting Time:** :rsc-reaction: **Reaction**, which you take when you or a creature within 60 feet of you falls